cuvva/jobs/README.md

 We're hiring.
 If you're interested in working with us, [check out our open positions](https://cuvva.workable.com/).

-At present, Cuvva is very selective about working with recruiters.
-If you are one, please do not contact us, we'll call you.
+Cuvva is very selective about working with recruiters.
+Please don't contact us out of the blue - we won't work with you.
+If we want to engage, we will contact you.